 - 1 lebanese cucumber - sliced

-- Dissolve food colour in two tablespoons of water, and paint chicken.
-Cover and set aside for four hours.
+- If using, dissolve the food colour in two tablespoons of water, and paint the chicken.

-- Shake excess marinade off chicken and cook until just done.
-(Oven is around 20 -25 minutes at 230C, griller or barbecue about 10 minutes a side).
-Use a food thermometer to ensure an internal temperature of 64C, or 82C if using chicken with bones.
+- Shake excess marinade off the chicken and cook until just done.
+The oven will take 20 minutes, a griller or barbecue takes about 5 minutes a side.
+Use a food thermometer to ensure an internal temperature of 72C at the thickest part of the chicken.
 It is acceptable and desirable to have a little charring of the marinade.

 - You must start this recipe at least the day before you intend to cook it.